vechiato/vechiato.github.io/content/post/DeepSeek R1 Homelab.md

         docker compose down
         ```

-# Step 4: DeepSeek Coder
+# Step 4: DeepSeek Coder Model

 DeepSeek Coder is another powerful model in the DeepSeek series, specifically designed to assist with coding tasks, including code generation, debugging, and explaining complex logic.
 You can install and use it similarly to DeepSeek R1.